Irreversible entropy production, from quantum to classical

 We consider once again the general map~\eqref{Qgen_global_map} of Sec.~\ref{sec:Qgen}.
-But now we suppose that after the map we measure the environment, or at least a part of it.
-Since this acquires information about the map, the process should be more \emph{reversible}.
-Notice also that in this case there can be no backaction on the system, since we are assuming only the bath is measured and only after they have interacted (such a backaction would violate no-signaling).
-There is, therefore, no possibility that measuring the environment will make the process less reversible.
-Or, put it differently, the entropy production, \emph{conditioned} on the measurement outcomes, should be strictly smaller than the unconditional entropy production $\Sigma$.
+But now we suppose that after the map we measure the environment, or at least a part of it. \cite{Funo2013} studied how the information acquired from this measurement affects the entropy production.
+Since it is only the bath that is measured, there can be no backaction to the system, as this would violate no-signaling.
+As a consequence, one expects that learning the outcomes of the measurements should always make the the process more reversible; that, is part of the ignorance captured by the entropy production should be resolved.

 To formalize this idea, we consider a generalized measurement on $E$ described by Kraus operators $\{M_k\}$ and labeled by a set of outcomes $k$.
 We denote the local states of $S$ and $E$ after the map, conditioned on an outcome $k$, by